BLAZEHAI/NetWork-Tester/README.md

 # NetWork-Tester
 # put the Files in one folder
-# start the Test file.
+# start the START file.
 # that is it